privefl/advr38book/docs/good-practices.md

 A basic solution is to print everything, but it's usually not working well on complex problems.
 A convenient solution to see all the variables' states in your code is to place some `browser()` anywhere you want to check the variables' states.

-Learn more with [this book chapter](https://bookdown.org/rdpeng/rprogdatascience/debugging.html) and [this RStudio article](https://support.rstudio.com/hc/en-us/articles/205612627-Debugging-with-RStudio).
+Learn more with [this book chapter](https://bookdown.org/rdpeng/rprogdatascience/debugging.html), [this other book chapter](http://adv-r.had.co.nz/Exceptions-Debugging.html), [this webinar](https://www.rstudio.com/resources/videos/debugging-techniques-in-rstudio/) and [this RStudio article](https://support.rstudio.com/hc/en-us/articles/205612627-Debugging-with-RStudio).

 ### External help